torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 be exceeded.
 But even then it's mostly better to satisfy the allocation from the slack available in other groups or the rest of the system than killing the group.
-Otherwise, memory.max is there to limit this type of spillover and ultimately contain buggy or even malicious applications.
+Otherwise, memory.max is there to limit this type of spillover and ultimately contain gy or even malicious applications.

 Setting the original memory.limit_in_bytes below the current usage was